api3dao/oev-docs/docs/dapis/introduction/first-party.md

 ---
 title: What are first-party oracles?
-sidebarHeader: dAPIs
-sidebarSubHeader:
-pageHeader: Explore → About our journey!
+pageHeader: dAPIs → Introduction
-path: /dapis/introduction/first-party.html
 outline: deep
 tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# What are first-party oracles?

 An oracle is an agent that acts as an intermediary between a smart contract platform and an API.
 In other words, a decentralized application can use an